winesapOS/winesapOS/README.md

 #### Dual-Boot

-It is recommended to follow the [getting-started](#getting-started) guide to install winesapOS onto its own internal drive if also using Linux or Windows.
+It is recommended to follow the [getting started](#getting-started) guide to install winesapOS onto its own internal drive if also using Linux or Windows.
 Then use the motherboard BIOS to change the boot device.
 For macOS, the only way to install it to the internal drive is via dual-boot.

 However, it is possible to install winesapOS onto the same drive as Linux or Windows.
 That is what this guide will cover in more detail.

 Only UEFI is supported for dual-boot installations of winesapOS.
-For legacy BIOS boot, [getting-started](#getting-started) a normal portable [release](https://github.com/LukeShortCloud/winesapOS/releases) image such as the minimal, performance, or secure.
+For legacy BIOS boot, [create and flash](#getting-started) a normal portable [release](https://github.com/LukeShortCloud/winesapOS/releases) image such as the minimal, performance, or secure.
 Those all support both legacy BIOS boot and UEFI.

 Install (if necessary) macOS or Windows first.
 Then proceed with installing winesapOS onto the same drive.